 Village houses were almost always built on land unsuitable for agriculture.
 Walls and rock cut installations of houses should utilise the existing topographical features of the bedrock.

-- Village houses should take prevailing weather patterns and sunlight into account.
-House openings such as doors and windows should be oriented to the south and east to maximize light and avoid driving rains from the Northwest.
+Village houses should take prevailing weather patterns and sunlight into account.
+House openings such as doors and windows should be oriented to the south and east to maximise light and avoid driving rains from the Northwest.

-- Houses should be constructed and maintained using only local building materials and techniques employed in the 1st Century.
-In cases where direct material evidence is missing (such as roofs) concepts from ancient texts should be applied in consultation with traditional builders experienced in local building traditions – using materials which were available in the 1st Century.
+Houses should be constructed and maintained using only local building materials and techniques employed in the First Century.
+In cases where direct material evidence is missing (such as roofs), concepts from ancient texts should be applied in consultation with traditional builders experienced in local building traditions – using materials which were available in the First Century.